RingoDev/se-forum-frontend/README.md

-# Getting Started with Create React App
+# SE-FORUM [SE Service Engineering 259039 (2022W)]

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project constitutes the frontend of the SE-FORUM.

-## Available Scripts
+The corresponding backend project can be found [here](https://github.com/domi-schuhmi/se-forum-backend).

-In the project directory, you can run:
+## Run

-### `yarn start`
+To run the project, use: `yarn start`